-In February 2016, we entered into an At-the-Market Equity Offering Sales Agreement, or the Sales Agreement, with Stifel, Nicolaus & Company, Incorporated, or Stifel, pursuant to which we may sell from time to time, at our option, up to an aggregate of \$25.0 million of our shares of our common stock through Stifel, as sales agent.
+In September 2018, we entered into a Sales Agreement with JonesTrading pursuant to which we could sell from time to time, at our option, up to an aggregate of \$11.6 million of shares of our common stock through JonesTrading, as sales agent.
 Sales of our common stock made pursuant to the Sales Agreement, if any, will be made on the Nasdaq Global Market under our effective registration statement on Form S-3, by means of ordinary brokers' transactions at market prices.
-Additionally, under the terms of the Sales Agreement, we may also sell shares of our common stock through Stifel, on the Nasdaq Global Market or otherwise, at negotiated prices or at prices related to the prevailing market price.
-Stifel will use its commercially reasonable efforts to sell our common stock from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions we may impose).
-We are obligated to pay Stifel an aggregate sales agent commission equal to 2.5% of the gross proceeds of the sales price for common stock sold under the Sales Agreement.
-As of December 31, 2016, no shares of our common stock have been sold under the Sales Agreement and the full \$25.0 million of common stock remains available to be sold.
+Additionally, under the terms of the Sales Agreement, we may also sell shares of our common stock through JonesTrading, on the Nasdaq Global Market or otherwise, at negotiated prices or at prices related to the prevailing market price.
+JonesTrading will use its commercially reasonable efforts to sell our common stock from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions we may impose).
+We are required to pay JonesTrading 2.5% of gross proceeds from the common stock sold through the Sales Agreement.
+As of December 31, 2018, we had not sold any shares of common stock through the Sales Agreement with JonesTrading and \$11.6 million of common stock remained available for sale under the Sales Agreement.